skybrush-io/faq/wiki/Building-custom-drones.md

 You should be able to avoid most crashes :-)

-When you come up with a set of parameters that makes the drone fly more-or-less stable in autonomous modes, you can tweek your tune automatically using [this Arducopter procedure](https://ardupilot.org/copter/docs/autotune.html).
+When you come up with a set of parameters that makes the drone fly more-or-less stable in autonomous modes, you can tweak your tune automatically using [this ArduCopter procedure](https://ardupilot.org/copter/docs/autotune.html).
 Once your drone is flying well using your remote control both in manual and autonomous modes, be certain to set Skybrush's higer level settings, [documented here](https://doc.collmot.com/public/skybrush-live-doc/latest/tutorials/setup-hardware-outdoor/setup_arducopter_params.html).
 Now you should be ready to fly a show.

 If you are willing to contribute it to the project send it to us so we can make it public here!